elsonwu/jing-lang/HOW_IT_WORKS.md

 ## Error Handling: When Things Go Wrong

-JiLang provides helpful errors at each stage:
+Jing provides helpful errors at each stage:

 ### Lexer Errors:
 ```